How people engage with

 Two cuts.
 One brain.

 Pre-buy A/B testing scored on neural response.
-The compact readout below distills the same engine that powers the full dashboard on the NeuroLens platform — two cuts of the same 60-second spot, scored across ten emotional dimensions and five network metrics, then collapsed to a verdict.
+The compact readout below distills the same engine that powers the full NeuroLens platform — two cuts of the same 60-second spot, scored across ten emotional dimensions and five network metrics, then collapsed to a verdict.
 The example below tests an environmental opening cut against a stakes-forward opening cut from the same trailer.

 Cut A — env. open reference contentCut A — env. openAvatar: The Way of Water · 20th Century Studios · 0:22